Ktkenny127/cse15l-lab-reports/Lab1.md

      # javac WhereAmI.java
      java WhereAmI

    Once you do that you are now going to use scp to transfer a file from your computer to the remote computer.
 Youre going to type `scp WhereAmI.java cs15lfa22jt@ieng6.ucsd.edu:~/` with your own letters.
-Now
+Now you will type in your password and it should got through.
+To check you will remote connect and try the java commands again.

 ## Setting an SSH Key